ryan-hill83/Profile-Dashboard/README.md

 Created by [Ryan Gawick](https://github.com/rgawick)

 This is a MERN stack application that allows users to register, login, create a profile and view all profiles that have been created.
-It also allows the user to upload a profile picture to the MongoDB database.
+It also allows the user to upload a profile picture to the MongoDB database and is mobile responsive.

 ### Live URL ###

 https://theprofiledashboard.herokuapp.com
-(Will take some time to load due to "sleep mode" on the free Heroku account)
+(This site will take some time to load due to "sleep mode" on the free heroku account)

 ### Front End ###